 The Scallop Shell Symbol Today

 If you plan to walk the Camino de Santiago today, you will most likely not need to eat or drink from a pilgrim scallop shell.
 But the ‘Vieira’ will be with you all along.
-It’s not only a symbol of the ‘right way to Santiago de Compostela’, but also a memento, a proof of having completed El Camino.
+It’s not only a symbol of the ‘right way to Santiago de Compostela’, but also a memento, proof of having completed El Camino.

 If you want to spot fellow pilgrims on the Camino, you just have to look around their neck or on their backpacks, because many choose to wear the shell during their pilgrimage.

 And as you can probably imagine, the shell has become a famous souvenir and a great source of business for the shops near the Cathedral of Santiago de Compostela, as well as many places along the way.
-You can also buy one as a gift for the Camino pilgrim in your life before they set off, and if you would rather buy them something else we have a big gift guide for hikers, and a different one for outdoor people.
+You can also buy one as a gift for the Camino pilgrim in your life before they set off.

 Now that you know the meaning of the scallop shell, you are one step closer to being ready for your pilgrim journey.
 Of course, you will need more information to decide which way you want to choose and how you want to get to the Cathedral of Santiago de Compostela.
 An excellent place to start is the packing list that you will likely need.